bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ---
 ## Uploading files to GENERIC FILE STORAGE on [bitrise.io](https://www.bitrise.io)

-1. Open your app on [bitrise.io](https://www.bitrise.io)
+1. Open your app on [bitrise.io](https://www.bitrise.io).
-2. Go to `Workflow` tab and open the `Workflow Editor`
+2. Go to the **Workflow** tab to open the **Workflow Editor.**
-3. On the left side of the `Workflow Editor` select `Code Signing`
+3. Click the **Code Signing** tab.
-4. Scroll down to `Generic File Storage` section.
+4. Scroll down to **GENERIC FILE STORAGE**.
-5. Enter your unique ID before dropping your file into the `Upload file` field.
+5. Enter your unique ID in the **File Storage ID** field before uploading a file.

-{% include message_box.html type="info" title="Env Var for the download URL" content="Bitrise will upload your file and assign an environment variable to the file's download url.
-A **time limited, read only download URL** will be set as the value of this Environment Variable for every build.
+{% include message_box.html type="info" title="Environment Variable for the download URL" content="Bitrise will upload your file and assign an Environment Variable (Env Var) to the file's download URL.
+A time limited, read only download URL will be set as the value of this Env Var for every build.
 You can use this URL to download the file during a build."%}

-## Using the files uploaded to GENERIC FILE STORAGE on [bitrise.io](https://www.bitrise.io)
+## Using the files uploaded to GENERIC FILE STORAGE

-There are two ways to use the uploaded files.
+There are two ways to use the uploaded files:

-* Refer to the read-only download URL with the environment variable you defined when uploading.
+* Referring to the read-only download URL with the Env Var you defined when uploading.
 Some Steps support this option - you can just use the Env Var as an input value directly.
-* Use the `File Downloader` or `Script` Step to download the file and, optionally, export the downloaded file as an environment variable.
+* Using the **File Downloader** or **Script** Step to download the file and, optionally, export the downloaded file as an Env Var.
 This works with Steps that require local file paths and as such do not support URLs directly as the input value.

-For example, the `Decrypt file` Step supports using the download URL generated when uploading the file.
-You just need to insert the variable as the value to the `Encrypted file path` input.
+For example, the **Decrypt file** Step supports using the download URL generated when uploading the file.
+You just need to insert the variable as the value to the **Encrypted file path** input.

-For using the `File Downloader` Step or the `Script` Step, check out our examples:
+For using the **File Downloader** Step or the **Script** Step, check out our examples:

 * [Downloading a file using the File Downloader Step](/tutorials/how-to-use-the-generic-file-storage/#downloading-a-file-using-the-file-downloader-step)
 * [Downloading and exporting a file using a Script Step](/tutorials/how-to-use-the-generic-file-storage/#downloading-and-exporting-a-file-using-a-script-step)

-### Downloading a file using the `File Downloader` step
+### Downloading a file using the File Downloader Step

-Assuming the file's `GENERIC FILE STORAGE` url is assigned to `BITRISEIO_MY_FILE_ID_URL`, the Step would look like:
+Assuming the file's `GENERIC FILE STORAGE` URL is assigned to `BITRISEIO_MY_FILE_ID_URL`, the Step would look like:

     ...
     - file-downloader: